VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `movementSpeed` determines how fast the cube moves.
 - `cube1` is an `Entity` object representing the cube in the scene.
 - `game.Run(start: Start, update: Update)` now includes the `Update` method as a callback for updating the game state every frame.
 - `AddGroundGizmo()` adds a visual representation of the ground plane and axis directions.
+Just a visual aid, it doesn't affect the physics of the scene.
 - `CreateMaterial()` allows you to color the cube (and even the capsule if you want 😉).
 - `Update()` is a callback method that is called every frame to update the game state.

 Run the application. 🏃 You should see a box (cube) moving along the X-axis, without interacting with other entities.

-{% include _alert.html type:'success' title: "You learnt how to move a cube without colliders using non-physical movement.
-The cube moves smoothly along the X-axis, demonstrating basic animation and object manipulation." %}
+{% include _alert.html type:'success' title: "You’ve learned how to move a cube without using colliders, applying non-physical movement.
+The cube moves smoothly along the X-axis, showcasing basic object manipulation and animation." %}

 ## Step 13: Add Motion with Physics - Move the Cube with Colliders! 🧊

 Now that we've moved the cube without colliders, let's dive into the more realistic option: moving the cube using physics.
 With this approach, the cube will interact with the environment, responding to forces like gravity and colliding with other entities.

-Update the code to include physics-based movement:
+Update the code to include physics-based movement or replace the entire file:

 ```csharp